Skip to main content

 Landing page shell

-• Holds ordered tiles, presentation and branding choices, multilingual text, optional domains or slugs, and relationships to the owning organization.
+• Holds ordered tiles, presentation and branding choices, multilingual text, optional domains or slugs, and the owning organization.

-• The guest experience turns this payload into the interactive layout shown to visitors.
+• The guest experience turns this setup into the interactive layout shown to visitors.

 Tiles